Preservation Trust Completes Purchase of the Vermont Marble Museum

 In the spring of 2012, after many years of operations, the current owners decided to close the Museum and sell the collection.
 The Preservation Trust stepped in, hoping to raise enough money to purchase the entire operation with the ultimate goal of keeping the collection intact and finding a new non-profit owner to run the museum in its current location in Proctor.

-As of December 31, 2012, the Preservation Trust had successfully raised $250,000, taking a significant step forward on the path to saving this irreplaceable piece of our heritage.
+By December 31, 2012, the Preservation Trust had successfully raised $250,000, taking a significant step forward on the path to saving this irreplaceable piece of our heritage.
 This included the acquisition of the museum collection and displays, including the 3000+ rare glass plate negative collection, and the gift shop.

 This was a miraculous turn-around.
 A little more than a month prior, we announced that we had not succeeded in raising the $400,000 necessary to acquire the entire museum collection (displays, gift shop and archives).
 Fortunately the owners Marsha and Martin Hemm were patient, flexible, and willing to explore different solutions.
 In addition the Proctor Library, Historical Society, Selectboard, and School Board went to extraordinary lengths to attempt to raise the $150,000 to substantially fill the funding gap.
 The timing was challenging and when we were unable to reach our fundraising goal, the archives and stone library were sold to the University of Pennsylvania.
 Although we would have preferred these materials stay with the museum in Vermont, Penn has excellent archival facilities and is eager to collaborate with the museum.